jkupersmith/resume/RESUME.md

 Team: Network and application health, performance monitoring

 - Developed and maintained network monitoring system responsible for delivering real-time alerts to the network operations center and reporting service availability, ensuring core services meet the required SLA and positive customer experience.
-- Worked closely with product owners to develop intelligent healthchecks and performance monitoring of their systems and services.
+- Worked closely with product owners to develop intelligent health checks and performance monitoring of their systems and services.
 Helping provide engineers with the tools necessary to diagnose and troubleshoot health and performance related issues.
 - Build repository of OSS packages for Sun Solaris running on SPARC systems using NetBSD's pkgsrc package manager.
 - Managed team of offshore developers in 2009-2010, 50% travel.
 Helping to deliver new enhancements to web reporting and management portal.